TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 7/Proverbs 7.15.md

 ---

-Therefore came I forth to meet thee, Diligently to seek thy face, and I have found thee.
+Therefore I came out to meet you, to diligently seek your face, and I have found you.